taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The orderly protest crowds in front of the Laboratório Nacional de Biociências e Saúde Pública are gone, replaced by utter chaos.
 Everyone on the street is now wearing industrial filter respirators and knee-length rubber water boots - the streets are ankle-deep in polluted, acidic ocean water.
 Rain, highly dosed with nitric acid, pours from the sky.
 We see Majhee, fully dressed in protective gear and a breathing mask, weave her way through a crowd and rush into the front door of the research institute.

-**"2 months ago, when [NO2 poisoning](https://en.wikipedia.org/wiki/Nitrogen_dioxide_poisoning)	landed half of the city in hospitals, Felix moved back to Sweden to be with his dying father..."**
+**"3 months ago, when [NO2 poisoning](https://en.wikipedia.org/wiki/Nitrogen_dioxide_poisoning)	landed half of the city in hospitals, Felix's father died..."**

-**"...1 month ago, when all the supermarkets started opening just once a week instead of every day, Breno moved with his mother back to her hometown, just north of Brasilia..."**
+**"...1 month ago, when the shops began to open only once a week, Breno moved with his mother back to her hometown, just north of Brasilia..."**

-**"...and 11 days ago, hours after celebrating the birth of Nimh, the first mouse spliced with raw SynTh, Iara's body was found on a rooftop in Centro..."**
+**"...and 11 days ago, hours after the birth our first mouse spliced with raw SynTh, Iara's body was found on a rooftop in Centro..."**

 ### Page 6

 Kai, Beatriz, Nova, and Vec are in the same area where they were having a lab meeting, last we saw them - now they are frantically packing lab equipment and SynTh cultures, and copying research notes then deleting/shredding/destroying them.
 Off to one side is an unfamiliar older man and a teenaged boy keeping two very young children out of the fray.
 The teenaged boy looks related to Nova.
 The two young children look related to the unfamiliar older man and Beatriz, one looking about 6 and the other looking about 3.
 The little one has short hair, tied into a puffy short ponytail at the very top of her head; the older one has long straight hair that just brushes his shoulders; they both stare at the frantic activity with wide eyes.

-Majhee: **"Precisamos terminar de embalar *agora*."**

-*translation: "We need to finish packing **now**."*
+Majhee: **"We need to finish packing *now*."**

 Vec pulls aside Majhee.
 Vec looks incredibly troubled.

-Vec: **"Majhee, o que fazemos com Nimh??"**

-*translation: "Majhee, what do we with Nimh??"*
+Vec: **"Majhee, what do we with Nimh??"**

-Majhee: **"Qual é a condição dela?"**

-*translation: "What's her condition?"*

-Vec: **"Seu esofagus e traqueia não se juntam corretamente.
-Eu não acho que [Sonic Hedgehog](https://en.wikipedia.org/wiki/Sonic_hedgehog) é um vetor viável!"**
+Majhee: **"What's her condition?"**

-*translation: "Her esophogus and trachea didn't join properly.
-I don't think [Sonic Hedgehog](https://en.wikipedia.org/wiki/Sonic_hedgehog) is a viable vector!"*
+Vec: **"Her esophogus and trachea didn't join properly.
+I don't think [Sonic Hedgehog](https://en.wikipedia.org/wiki/Sonic_hedgehog) is a viable vector!"**

 ### Page 7

 Majhee places a hand on Vec's shoulder to calm him.

-Majhee: **"Que grande é vazamento?
-Podemos remendá-lo?"**

-*translation: "How big is the leak?
-Can we patch it?"*
+Majhee: **"How big is the leak?
+Can we patch it?"**

-Vec: **"É fino, mas *longo*.
-Nova quer tentar, mas Kai e Beatriz acho que vai demorar muito tempo."**

-*translation: "It's thin but *long*.
-Nova wants to try, but Kai and Beatriz think it's a waste of time."*
+Vec: **"It's thin but *long*.
+Nova wants to try, but Kai and Beatriz think it's a waste of time."**

 Vec looks emotionally wrecked.

-Vec: **"Eu vou ajudar a nova, se você acha que é uma boa idéia.

-*translation: "I will help Nova, if you think it's a good idea."*
+Vec: **"I will help Nova, if *you* think it's a good idea."**

 Majhee stares at the pouring rain outside, the streets below awash with sea water, lost belongings, and garbage.
 People with insufficient protection from the nitric acid heavy rain are screaming and bleeding.
 After a long silence, Majhee speaks softly.

-Majhee: **"Mesmo que funcione... como vamos transportar um rato transgênico pós-operatório através de [chuva e inundação de ácida](http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf)?"**

-*translation: "Even if it works... how do we transport a post-op transgenic rat through [acid rain and flood](http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf)?"*
+Majhee: **"Even if it works... how do we transport a *post-op transgenic rat* through [*acid rain and flood*](http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf)?"**

-Majhee: **"Dê a ela 3 millilitros de [Sodium Pentobarbital](https://en.wikipedia.org/wiki/Pentobarbital#Euthanasia), e enviar todos os nossos dados para a Suécia.
-Felix terá mais tempo."**

-*translation: "Give her 3 milliliters of [Sodium Pentobarbital](https://en.wikipedia.org/wiki/Pentobarbital#Euthanasia), and send all of our data to Sweden.
-Felix will have more time."*
+Majhee: **"Give her 3 milliliters of [Sodium Pentobarbital](https://en.wikipedia.org/wiki/Pentobarbital#Euthanasia), and send all of our data to Sweden.
+Felix will have more time."**

 ### Page 8

 Majhee turns back to the rest of the room and greets the older man with a hug and a kiss on the cheek.
 He gives Majhee a tired smile.

-Majhee: **"Que bom que está aqui, Demetrio, como está?"**

-*translation: "Glad you're here, Demetrio, how are you?"*
+Majhee: **"Glad you're here, Demetrio, how are you?"**

-Demetrio: **"Assim como um pode ser, dada a situação."**

-*translation: "As well as one can be, given the situation."*
+Demetrio: **"As well as one can be, given the situation."**

 Majhee hugs the teenaged boy.

-Majhee: **"E Amana, todo bem?"**

-*translation: "And Amana, you alright?"*
+Majhee: **"And Amana, you alright?"**

 Amana looks terrified, and nearly crying from the effort of keeping his cool in front of the smaller children.

-Amana: **"Dr. Suh, onde estamos indo?"**

-*translation: "Dr. Suh, where are we going?"*
+Amana: **"Dr. Suh, where are we going?"**

 ### Page 9

 Majhee squats to be eye level with the two little children, and gathers them and Amana around her.
 Demetrio crouches behind the two little ones and places a comforting hand on the boy's shoulder.
 Majhee smiles extra brightly at the little girl.

-Majhee: **"Então!
-Nicola, Nerio, vamos caminhar *muito longe*, para uma montanha com um *parte superior lisa*, como uma mesa! *Mas*, no caminho, a *chuva* é *lava*, eo *ar* é lava, por isso precisamos manter a lava *fora* de nossas peles, *não importa o que*.
-Me entende?"**

-*translation: "So!
-Nicola, Nerio, we are going walk *very far*, to a mountain with a *flat top*, like a table! *But*, on the way, the *rain* is *lava*, and the *air* is lava, so we need to keep the lava *off* of our skins, *no matter what*.
+Majhee: **"So!
+Nicola, Nerio, we are going walk *very far*, to a mountain with a flat top, like a table! *But*, on the way, the *rain* is *lava*, and the *air* is *lava*, so we need to keep the lava *off* of our skins, *no matter what*.
 Do you understand?"**

 Nicola squeels and smiles shyly, raising her arms and hiding her face in her father's knee.
 Nerio nods somber-faced, one hand on his father's other knee.

 Majhee shifts her attention to Amana.

-Majhee: **"Amana, lembras-te do nosso último retiro de laboratório, quando fomos mergulhar?
-Você vai vir comigo para trazer as roupas de mergulho aqui."**

-*translation: "Amana, do you remember our last lab retreat, when we went SCUBA diving?
-You're gonna help me bring the wetsuits up here."*
+Majhee: **"Amana, do you remember our last lab retreat, when we went SCUBA diving?
+You're gonna help me bring the wetsuits up here."**

 ### Page 10

 **"On October 12, 2067, the safety valves on Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes, heavy with silicon tetraflouride, into the southern ocean currents.
-The disaster belched a huge cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas into an already critically damaged atmosphere, and lowering the pH of an already fatally acidic ocean."**
+The disaster also belched a huge cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas with an already damaged atmosphere, and lowering the pH of an already acidic ocean."**

 *In volcanic fumes, [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride) forms [hexafluorosilicic acid](https://en.wikipedia.org/wiki/Hexafluorosilicic_acid), which can further hydrolyze to [hydroflouric acid](https://en.wikipedia.org/wiki/Hydrofluoric_acid).*

 **"The catastrophe killed 32 people and sank the harvesting rig into the sea.
-Space Consortium did not publicly disclose the incident for a week, as silicon tetraflouride plumes belched unchecked into the Antarctic Convergence."**
+Space Consortium did not publicly disclose the incident for a week, as highly volatile chemicals belched unchecked into the [Antarctic Convergence](https://en.wikipedia.org/wiki/Antarctic_Convergence)."**

 **"News of the disaster triggered panic.
-Everyone fled underground, trying to hide from the huge clouds of poisonous gas and acid rain that were sweeping across the globe in terrifyingly [large and increasingly frequent cyclones](http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf)."**
+People fled underground, trying to hide from the poisonous gas and acid rain sweeping across the globe in [large and increasingly frequent cyclones](http://www.ipcc.ch/pdf/assessment-report/ar5/wg1/WG1AR5_SPM_FINAL.pdf)."**

 Over a backdrop of the "Earth as a marble in space" image, showing intense cyclonic activity, we see:
 * Majhee leading her research team as they get their first glimpse of the [Mato Grasso Plateau](https://www.britannica.com/place/Mato-Grosso-Plateau), all of them completely covered in neoprene and goggles and breathing masks and rubber boots.